chovanecadam/cybersecurity/smb/mounting-smb-share.md

 2. enter hostname or ip of the server "smb://10.10.10.10"
 3. log in or use anonymous share

+Credentials can be stored in [seahorse](https://wiki.gnome.org/Apps/Seahorse).

-In Windows File Explorer, just enter addres or hostname as the file path:
+In Windows File Explorer, just enter addres or hostname as a file path:

 ```
 \\10.10.10.2\